This information has been reviewed and approved by Jared Eddy, MD and Patrick Stendel, MPH, Infection Preventionist (September 2023).

 CDC Recommends an annual flu vaccine for everyone 6 months and older.

 Physician advice recommended

 High-Dose Flu Shot

-- Complications of flu can include bacterial pneumonia, sinus infections, and worsening of asthma
+Flu complications include bacterial pneumonia, sinus infections and worsening asthma.

-- Eating healthy, balanced meals can strengthen your immune system
+Eat healthy, balanced meals to strengthen your immune system.

-- Stay home for a full 24 hours after your fever goes away
+Stay home for a full 24 hours after your fever is gone.

 Source: Centers for Disease Control and Prevention (CDC)

 People with egg allergy may receive any vaccine (egg-based or non-egg-based) that is otherwise appropriate for their age and health status.
 Beginning with the 2023-2024 season, additional safety measures are no longer recommended for flu vaccination of people who are allergic to eggs beyond those recommended for receipt of any vaccine, regardless of the severity of previous reaction to egg.

 * No U.S. effectiveness data since ingredients changed for 2017-2018 flu season